ritvikmath/jekyll-now/_posts/2017-2-20-Prob_God_Exists.md

 Cool!
 Let's close by extending our model a bit to capture a bit more of reality.
 In truth, faith in the existence of a god is a function of time.
 Maybe you were raised very religiously but later in life, abandoned those ideals.
 Or perhaps, you were raised in a very secular household, but later found solace in the idea of religion.

 In the same way, your personal costs and benefits from believing or not believing in a god change over time as well.
 Perhaps your gain from believing in a god rises over time as you find support from a close group of believing individuals.
 Or perhaps your gain from not believing in a god rises as you mingle with those who choose to not believe in any god.
+Maybe it's even a combination of both!

 Let's consider a concreate example.
 Suppose $t$ represents time.
 Let's say that